-I have 3 adult girls, two of whom have gone in to medicine, one who works for Sky Sports.
-I have a 5 year old son who loves running, riding his bike and keeping Daddy busy.
-I enjoy gardening, growing flowers fruit and vegetables, natural history and the countryside.Back to top
+I have three adult girls, two of whom have gone into medicine, and one who works for Sky Sports.
+I have a five-year-old son who loves running, riding his bike and keeping daddy busy.
+I enjoy gardening, growing flowers, fruit and vegetables, natural history and the countryside.Back to top

 |Telephone||0113 218 5908/9|

 11 February 2020

 Redbridge-based Spire London East Hospital has been upgraded to a ‘Good’ rating following an inspection by the Care Qual…